NicolasPennie/hotchocolate-docs/docs/subscription.md

 services.AddRedisSubscriptionProvider(configuration);
 ```

-Our Redis subscription provider uses the `StackExchange.Redis` Redis client underneath an we have integration tests against the Azure Cache.
+Our Redis subscription provider uses the `StackExchange.Redis` Redis client underneath and we have integration tests against the Azure Cache.